 Take a peek outside the plane window to get your first glimpse of Costa Rica as you arrive to San Jose.
 Start your journey off right by enjoying the most common, delicious local cuisine, Gallo Pinto.
 Wake up to the sights, sounds and smells of a Latino capital!
 San Jose is a busy commercial hub surrounded by amazing rainforest mountains.
 Amidst the small, winding streets you will get to see a great mix of European architecture.

-There are lots of things to keep you busy on your first full day in country!
+There are lots of things to keep you busy on your first full day in the country!
 Getting to know your group will be a priority, as well as familiarizing yourself with the culture and history of Costa Rica.
 Take some exploration time in San Jose while you exchange money, meet with your in-country operators who will provide you with more important information for the rest of the program.
 Your instructors will facilitate some important orientation topics over the course of the day as well.
 Dollars can be used as a primary currency in Costa Rica and only small amounts of the local currency are required.
-Take care while you are out exploring the city and look after each other!

 Take a short hop over to Cebadilla next, where we will be undertaking our animal rescue volunteering!
 This rescue center is home to a variety of animals that were rescued from the illegal animal trade, which is unfortunately still functioning in parts of the country.
 The goal is to help the animals recover from both physical and psychological wounds that have arisen from their past suffering.
 During the stay we’ll support the center with volunteer work such as working in the animal kitchen, assisting with the sloth garden, helping with the compost and enriching their homes.
 We’re sure that by the end of the week you’ll feel as at home at the center as the animals and won’t want to leave!